 - Waterfowl: May be present in low numbers along the creeks and rivers.

 - Bald Eagle: Eagles winter at Broken Bow Lake and are occasional visitors along rivers and creeks throughout Three Rivers WMA.

 - American Alligator: Alligators are present in very low numbers in McCurtain County and are occasionally observed on Three Rivers WMA.

-Three walk-in only turkey hunting areas offer hunters an opportunity to hunt free from vehicular disturbance.
-2 non-ambulatory areas offered for hunters.
+Three walk-in-only turkey hunting areas offer hunters an opportunity to hunt free from vehicular disturbance.
+Two non-ambulatory areas are offered for hunters.
 Management efforts focus on preserving hardwood stands and maintaining travel corridors during clear-cutting.
 Select roads are closed and managed as linear forest openings.
 Small agricultural food plots are planted annually.

 No designated camping areas exist, but primitive camping is allowed no more than 50yds off an open road during open WMA hunting seasons on Three Rivers.
 Lodging and restaurants are available in Hochatown and Broken Bow.